-Table 5 carries out further robustness tests on the 4km sample, firstly adding in the Nationwide data set characteristics as control variables (column 2), and replacing the Land Registry prices with prices from the Nationwide data (column 3).
-The coefficient estimates from the Nationwide sample are slightly larger than those from the Land Registry data, although not by much relative to the standard errors, and changing the source of the price information does not make any difference.
+Table 5 carries out further robustness tests on the 4km sample, firstly adding in the Nationwide data set characteristics as control variables (column 2), and replacing the Land Registry prices with prices from the Nationwide (column 3).
+The coefficient estimates from the Nationwide sample are slightly larger than those from the Land Registry, although not by much relative to the standard errors, and changing the source of the price information does not make any difference.
 Column 4 adds in additional demographic characteristics from the 2001 Census (proportion not qualified, proportion tertiary qualified, proportion born in UK, proportion white ethnicity, proportion employed, proportion in social rented accommodation) interacted with linear time trend, but again this has no bearing on the results.

-Column 5 shows a specification which controls for region-specific quarterly changes.
-It is not feasible to do this simply by including region-by-quarter dummies in 4km radius regressions, because there are too few wind farms becoming operational in any region-quarter period.
-Instead, the region-quarter price effects are recovered from a first stage postcode-fixed effects regression of log prices on region-quarter dummies in the full Land Registry price paid dataset, using postcodes beyond the 14km wind-farm distance limit.
+Column 5 shows a specification which controls for region-specific quarterly price index, based on prices in the ten standard regions of England and Wales.
+As noted above, it is not feasible to do this simply by including region-by-quarter dummies, because there are too few wind farms becoming operational in any region-quarter period.
+Instead, the region-quarter price indices are estimated a first stage postcode-fixed effects regression of log prices on region-quarter dummies in the full Land Registry price paid dataset.
 The estimated region-quarter effects are then used as controls in the second stage estimation.
-Again this has no impact on the key result, even though the region-quarter effects are strongly correlated with the prices close to the wind farms (the coefficient on the region-quarter effects is 0.456, with a standard error of 0.021).
+Again this has no impact on the key result, even though the region-quarter effects are strongly correlated with the prices close to the wind farms (the coefficient on the region-quarter effects is 1.059, with a standard error of 0.030).